realpython/flask-boilerplate/README.md

 Deploying to PythonAnywhere
 ------

-1. Install [Git](http://git-scm.com/downloads) and [Python](http://install.python-guide.org/) - if you don't already have them, of course. **Note=>** If you plan on workly exclusively within PythonAnywhere, which you can, because it provides a cloud solution of hosting and developing your application
+1. Install [Git](http://git-scm.com/downloads) and [Python](http://install.python-guide.org/) - if you don't already have them, of course. **Note=>** If you plan on working exclusively within PythonAnywhere, which you can, because it provides a cloud solution for hosting and developing your application, you can skip step one entirely. :)
 1. Sign up for [PythonAnywhere](https://www.pythonanywhere.com/pricing/), if you haven't already
 1. Once logged in, you should be on the Consoles tab.
 Under the header "Start a new console:" click the link for Bash, which will open a new terminal.
 1. Clone this repo: